Gemini 6A: First launch attempt

-After the Stage I engines ignited and shut down, fuel (UDMH) was leaking out of the PSV drain valve.
+After the Stage I engines ignited and shut down, it still took about an hour for the booster to be made safe.
+The delay was due to the discovery of fuel (UDMH) leaking out of the PSV drain valve.
 The fuel had been ignited by the engine start, and the resulting fire was discovered when the Pad Crew inspected the engine compartment.
 Water spray was initiated and a cap was installed on the drain line.

-About 60 minutes after the aborted launch, the booster and spacecraft had been made safe and the service tower raised up to it.
-After removing the propellants from the Titan II, the booster was checked out and they quickly uncovered one culprit, which was an umbilical plug that dropped out of the base of the booster prematurely.
-This plug sent a lift-off signal to the spacecraft.
+After removing the propellant from the Titan II, the booster was checked out and it was found that the plug which sent the lift-off signal to the spacecraft had dropped out, causing the clock to start.
 Testing revealed that some plugs came out more easily than others, so they were replaced by different ones that would stay in place properly.

 However, the electrical plug turned out to not be the only problem with the booster.
 Examination of telemetry also showed that the Titan actually began experiencing thrust decay before the plug dropped out.
 Engine No. 1 was unaffected and nearly reached 100% thrust at shutdown, while Engine No. 2 never transitioned to in-flight performance levels.
 Engineers spent all night combing through the first stage, but failed to find any cause for the thrust decay.
 Eventually however, one technician identified the problem, which was a plastic dust cover inside the gas generator that had been carelessly left inside when the booster was assembled months earlier at the Martin-Marietta plant, blocking the flow of oxidizer.
 The cover was removed and the Titan II cleared for another launch attempt.

 Had the inadvertent electrical disconnect not occurred, the abort sensing system would have sent a shutoff command to the Titan at T+2.2 seconds due to the loss of Engine No. 2 chamber pressure.
 Since launcher release and liftoff would take place at T+3.2 seconds, a pad fallback still would not have occurred in this scenario and the astronauts would have been safe.